fkz/scala-rewrite-imports/README.md

 Usage
 =====
-In the subfolder test, you see an example of how this plugin can be used.
+In the subfolder example, you see an example of how this plugin can be used.

 Add the following to your `project/build.sbt`: